hwipl/smc/README.md

 After the previous steps, the RoCE IB device should also be ready to use.
 ISM devices do not need extra configuration.

+## Pnetid Configuration

+SMC uses a so-called Physical Network ID (pnetid) to map a handshake device to a RoCE IB device or to an ISM device.
+Thus, you need to make sure that your handshake device and your RoCE IB device or your ISM device have the same pnetid.
+You can use the tool [pnetctl](https://github.com/hwipl/pnetctl) to read the currently configured pnetids and to configure the pnetids of your devices.

 ## SMC Socket Programming

 See the folder [socket](socket/) for information on SMC socket programming.